NLeSC/octopus-job-ws/README.rst

       }
    }

-Example response when job has been canceled:
+Example response when job has been canceled (see below for cancel command):

 .. code-block:: json